DylanBC09/Multivariate-Analysis-of-Resource-Interdependencies-in-HPC-Clusters-using-R-Vine-Copulas/README.md

 ├── analysis/
 │   └── copula_analysis.Rmd      # Full analysis pipeline (knit to reproduce all tables/figures)
 ├── data/
-│   └── sacct.csv                # Cleaned SLURM sacct export (see Data below)
+│   └── sacct.csv                # NOT tracked in git -- download from Zenodo, see Data below
 ├── checkpoints/                 # Optional: intermediate .rds results from a full run (see below) ├── README.md
 ├── LICENSE